TheColdPrince/fetchme/README.md

 ## Usage

-* Run it with default configuration: `fastfetch`
+* Run it with default configuration: `fetchme`
 * Run it with [all supported modules](https://github.com/fastfetch-cli/fastfetch/wiki/Support+Status#available-modules) and find what you interest: `fastfetch -c all.jsonc`
-* Find all data that fastfetch detects: `fastfetch -s <module> --format json`
+* Find all data that fastfetch detects: `fetchme -s <module> --format json`
-* Display help messages: `fastfetch --help`
+* Display help messages: `fetchme --help`
-* Generate config file based on command line arguments: `fastfetch --arg1 --arg2 --gen-config`
+* Generate config file based on command line arguments: `fetchme --arg1 --arg2 --gen-config`

 ## Customization